derf/travelynx/README.md

 [IRIS Interface](https://finalrewind.org/projects/Travel-Status-DE-IRIS/).

-You can use the public instance on [travelynx.de](https://travelynx.de) or host your own via carton/cpanminus.
+You can use the public instance on [travelynx.de](https://travelynx.de) or host your own via carton.
 Experimental Docker images are also available.
 See the Setup notes below.

 Dependencies
 ---

  * perl >= 5.20
- * carton or cpanminus
+ * carton
  * build-essential
  * libpq-dev
  * libxml2-dev